A non |

 |Name||Notes||A Sec||A Non||ABSec||ABNon||B Sec||B Non||O Sec||O Non|

 This recipe is low in common allergens.
 This recipe is gluten free.
+This is a low lectin recipe.
 This recipe uses ecologically friendly ingredients.

 Cook Right For Your Type is the definitive cookbook for those following the Blood Type Diet.
 When using any recipe, always check it for avoids and make the appropriate adjustments where necessary.
 The Blood Type Diet Recipe Database has recently been greatly enhanced.
 Also, the food lists changed somewhat a few years ago, and all recipes in the database may not reflect those changes in terms of the blood types for which the recipes are recommended.